hannobraun/stack-assembly/README.md

 ## Documentation

-Currently, [the initial design document][design] is the best source of documentation that is available for the language overall.
+Currently, [the initial design document][design] is the best available introduction into the language.
+The [test suite] provides a less friendly but more complete picture, basically serving the role of a specification.

 [design]: https://www.hannobraun.com/designing-stack-assembly/
+[test suite]: src/tests/

 The StackAssembly interpreter is packaged as a library.
 That library's documentation documents the API, but also provides some information on the language.
 Right now, you must build the documentation locally to access it.
 With a working [Rust] setup, you can do so by running `cargo doc --open`.